afcarl/scipy_talk_austin/main.md

 ### Conclusion and discussion

-In our talk, we introduced audience to the recent advancement in the field of image segmentation research, breifly covered the theory behind it and showed how some of the recent state-of-the-art image segmentation methods can be applied to a particular task using our library.
+In our talk, we introduced audience to the recent advancement in the field of image segmentation research, briefly covered the theory behind it and showed how some of the recent state-of-the-art image segmentation methods can be applied to a particular task using our library.

 ### Biography and additional information

 Daniil Pakhomov is a PhD student at Johns Hopkins University.
-His main research area is general image segmentation and segmentation of medical images.
+His main research areas are general image segmentation and segmentation of medical images.

 Contents of our blog posts were well-accepted by machine learning community.
-Some of them got a promotional tweets from the official Kaggle account and others [(10)][twitter].
+Some of them got promotional tweets from the official Kaggle account and others [(10)][twitter].
 The author previously gave a talk on EuroScipy 2016 conference [(11)][euro_scipy].

    [tf_img_segm]: <https://github.com/warmspringwinds/tf-image-segmentation>
    [long_fcn]: